naryou/RAD-seq-tutorials/stacks/A-tutorial_NY.md

 ```

 •	Specify the restriction enzyme used to construct the library (SbfI)

 •	Specify that process_radtags clean, discard, and rescue reads

-example command:
+Example command:

 `
 process_radtags -p in_dir [-P] [-b barcode_file] -o out_dir -e enz [--threads num] [-c] [-q] [-r] [-t len]
 `

 Now, examine the results: the de-multiplexed sequences, and process_radtags.log file.
 What do you think about the content of the log file?
-Hint: use cat (for small files), head, more and tail.
+Hint: use `cat` (for small files), `head`, `more` and `tail`.

 Familiarize yourself with the format of the sequences (fastq format) and the quality (Phred scores).
 Here you find a good explanation: https://en.wikipedia.org/wiki/FASTQ_format

 ## Step 2: denovo assembly
 <img src="./denovo.png" width="75%" height="75%">